 Camerino

 Camerino has a population of fewer than 10,000 people.
 This means it is a bit laid-back.
 If you crave city life, this might not be for you.
-But if you like the idea of forming lifelong friendships, you’ll love Camerino.
+But if you like forming lifelong friendships, you’ll love Camerino.

-With such a small community, you will see the same people every day.
+With such a small community, you will see the same people daily.
 You will get to know them very well.
-By the end of your time in this city, you will certainly have friendships that will last for decades.
+By the end of your time in this city, you will undoubtedly have friendships that will last for decades.

 Students spend about €700 monthly in Camerino.
 Many factors go into the cost of international tuition at the University of Camerino.
 However, the average cost would probably be around €1,000.